tsosi-org/tsosi-app/backend/README.md

 ## TSOSI App

-All the code is placed in the TSOSI application, cf [README.md](tsosi/README.md).
+All the code is placed in the TSOSI application, cf [README.md](./tsosi/README.md).

 ## Test docker image

 A basic docker image is used to run the tests on GitHub actions.
 Perform the following steps to update image on the Github container registry (used by the workflow).

+Ideally, the image should be updated whenever a python dependency is added or modified.

 - You need a github token to be able to update the packages (including images) cf [GitHub docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry)